zen3ger/conrod-guessing_game/README.md

 #### TextBox:

-...and a text bx for entry of our guess:
+...and a text box for entry of our guess:

 ```rust
 for edit in TextBox::new(&data.guess)